 More Broadcom DX Application Performance Management Pricing and Cost Advice →

-AppDynamics is ranked 2nd in Container Monitoring with 153 reviews while Broadcom DX Application Performance Management is ranked 4th in Container Monitoring with 161 reviews.
+AppDynamics is ranked 5th in Application Performance Monitoring (APM) and Observability with 155 reviews while Broadcom DX Application Performance Management is ranked 22nd in Application Performance Monitoring (APM) and Observability with 161 reviews.
 AppDynamics is rated 8.2, while Broadcom DX Application Performance Management is rated 8.0.
 The top reviewer of AppDynamics writes "Very good real-time monitoring capabilities, deep problem diagnosis, and transaction mapping".
 On the other hand, the top reviewer of Broadcom DX Application Performance Management writes "Provides efficiency in migration and DAW but requires a high level of administrator knowledge for configuration".
-AppDynamics is most compared with Dynatrace, Elastic Observability, Datadog, Splunk Enterprise Security and New Relic, whereas Broadcom DX Application Performance Management is most compared with Dynatrace, BMC TrueSight Operations Management, VMware Aria Operations for Applications, New Relic and Splunk Enterprise Security.
+AppDynamics is most compared with Dynatrace, Elastic Observability, Datadog, Splunk Enterprise Security and New Relic, whereas Broadcom DX Application Performance Management is most compared with Dynatrace, VMware Aria Operations for Applications, New Relic and BMC TrueSight Operations Management.
 See our AppDynamics vs. Broadcom DX Application Performance Management report.

-See our list of best Container Monitoring vendors and best Application Performance Monitoring (APM) and Observability vendors.
+See our list of best Application Performance Monitoring (APM) and Observability vendors and best Container Monitoring vendors.

 AppDynamics, New Relic & CA Technologies?